 Yes.
 The risk for severe morning sickness increases if you:

-Some studies have shown that people with severe morning sickness are more likely to give birth to girls and babies assigned female at birth (AFAB).
+Some studies have shown that women with severe morning sickness are more likely to give birth to girls.

 Don’t wait until vomiting becomes severe to call your obstetrician.
 Seeking care for morning sickness early in pregnancy can help prevent it from becoming more severe.
 Severe vomiting isn’t a normal aspect of pregnancy and requires medical care.